Samurai Training Weapons: Bokken, Shinai, and Essential Practice Tools

 Bo Staff and Naginata Variants

 Though less common in standard kendo/iaido dojo, the rokushaku bo (six-foot staff) and the wooden naginata (halberd) have dedicated training tools.
 The wooden naginata, called a naginata-bokuto, has a long curved blade section attached to a pole.
-It is heavy and requires two-hand control similar to a long sword but at greater leverage.
+It weighs 1–1.5 kg and requires two-hand control similar to a long sword but with greater leverage.
 Training with these weapons improves hip rotation and whole-body power.
+Some schools also use a bo-bokuto—a long staff carved with a simulated blade—for spear-like forms.

 Why Practice Weapons Matter for Skill Development